opensemanticsearch/open-semantic-entity-search-api/README.md

 ### Query for IDs and normalized data of your entity labels (Open Refine Reconciliation Service API query standard)

-Query for entities (stuctured by Open Refine Reconciliation Service API query standard specified in https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API#query-request):
+Query for entities (structured by Open Refine Reconciliation Service API query standard specified in https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API#query-request):

 ```
 http://localhost/search-apps/entity_rest_api/reconcile?queries={ "q0" : { "query" : "Jon Doe" }, "q1" : { "query" : "Berlin" } }
 ```
-Optionally you can HTTP POST a context as parameter "text" like in the example before to provide more context to improve scoring of disambiguation (scoring of ambigous entites by context not implemented yet).
+Optionally you can HTTP POST a context as parameter "text" like in the example before to provide more context to improve scoring of disambiguation (scoring of ambiguous entities by context not implemented yet).

 JSON response
 -------------

-In both cases the response (stuctured by Open Refine Reconciliation Service API response standard specified in https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API#query-response) is a JSON literal object with the same keys as in the request
+In both cases the response (structured by Open Refine Reconciliation Service API response standard specified in https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API#query-response) is a JSON literal object with the same keys as in the request

 ```
 {